OriBenAmram/OriBenAmram/README.md

 <h1 align="center">Hi!
 I'm Ori Ben Amram 👋</h1>
 <h3 align="center">I'm looking for my next challenge as a Frontend / Full stack developer.</h3>

+• 🧲 A people's person and a tech lover.
+Autodidact, ambitious, and a team player!

+• 🌴 Proficient in building single-page apps.

+• 🎯 High self-disciplined with a constant drive for professional excellence.

-- 🏆 I recently built a clone of Trello, check it out, it has everything!
+• 🏆 I recently built a clone of Trello, check it out, it has everything!
 [Skello](https://skello.herokuapp.com)

-- 📫 You can reach me at **benamram.ori@gmail.com**
+• 📫 You can reach me at **benamram.ori@gmail.com**

+• 💙 Fun fact: I love meditation, running, and drawing 🎨

 <h3 align="left">Connect with me:</h3>
 <p align="left">